stefanes/tibber-graph/OPTIONS.md

 **Default:** `false`

 When enabled, the graph automatically refreshes at regular intervals to show updated price data.
 The refresh interval is fixed at 10 minutes and is not configurable through the UI.

+## Resetting Options to Default

+Some options support being reset to their default values when you need to restore automatic behavior.
+These options include:

+- **Hours to show**: Resets to showing all available data
+- **Y-axis tick count**: Resets to automatic tick calculation
+- **Price decimals**: Resets to automatic decimal places (2 for standard, 0 for cents)
+- **Currency override**: Resets to automatic currency (Tibber home currency or '¢')

+### How to Reset Options

+Due to a limitation in the Home Assistant UI, nullable number fields cannot be cleared back to empty/automatic once a value has been set using the regular Options dialog.

+To reset these options to their defaults:

+1. Go to **Settings** → **Devices & Services** → **Integrations**
+2. Find the **Tibber Graph** integration
+3. Click the three-dot menu (⋮) on the integration card
+4. Select **Reconfigure**
+5. Check the boxes for the options you want to reset to default
+6. Click **Submit**

+Only the options you check will be reset.
+All other settings will remain unchanged.